List of Austin Powers characters: President

 The President is the unnamed president of the United States.
-(In 1969, the real president would be Richard Nixon.)
+(In 1969, Richard Nixon was the real president.)
 In Austin Powers: The Spy Who Shagged Me, Dr. Evil communicates with him via closed circuit TV.
 Evil plays him a scene from the film Independence Day to show what his laser can do if the President does not hand over one hundred billion dollars.
 The demand makes the President and his advisors laugh, as they do not believe that much money even exists.
 Dr. Evil continues to demand that the President show him the money, but the President continues to plead that they do not have it.
 The President does not appear again in Goldmember.